Holiday (Madonna song): Release

-In the United Kingdom, "Holiday" was released in January 1984 and reissued in the summer of 1985 amidst the "height of Madonnamania".
-A third re-release followed in 1991 to promote The Immaculate Collection (1990), accompanied by a four-track EP titled The Holiday Collection, which featured the original full-length version of "Holiday" along with "True Blue" (1986), "Who's That Girl", and "Causing a Commotion" (1987).
-An edited version appeared on The Immaculate Collection, while a dub remix was included on You Can Dance (1987).
-In 2009, "Holiday" was added to Madonna's third compilation album, Celebration, and the 7-inch single version was later featured on Finally Enough Love: 50 Number Ones (2022).
+In the United Kingdom, "Holiday" was first released on January 2, 1984, and reissued the following year at the height of "Madonna fever".
+A third re-release followed in May 27, 1991 to promote The Immaculate Collection (1990), Madonna's first greatest hits album.
+It was accompanied by the limited-edition four-track extended play (EP) The Holiday Collection, issued on June 1st.
+A dub version of "Holiday" was included on Madonna's first remix album You Can Dance (1987), while an edited version appears on The Immaculate Collection.
+The song was subsequently featured on Madonna's compilation albums Celebration (2009) and Finally Enough Love: 50 Number Ones (2022), the latter including a slightly extended version of the original seven-inch single version.

 Critical reception

-"Holiday" has received consistent acclaim since its release.
-Writers for Gay Times considered it her first single to achieve critical acclaim, following the underperformances of "Everybody" and "Burning Up".
-Rikki Rooksby said it was "as infectious as the plague", while author J. Randy Taraborrelli called it a "festive, infectious anthem" that quickly became a staple in dance clubs across the United States.
-Critics have often highlighted its uplifting tone and enduring appeal; in Encyclopedia Madonnica, Matthew Rettenmund noted that it had aged "remarkably well", and Mary Cross described it as a simple, optimistic track with broad appeal.
-Lucy O'Brien emphasized its production, citing Fred Zarr's closing piano riff and "bubbling Latin undertow" as key to cementing Madonna's early sound.
-Adam Sexton praised the track's "ineffable charm", referring to it as a "loping disco ditty".
+According to Gay Times, "Holiday" was Madonna's first single to achieve significant acclaim, following the lukewarm reception of "Everybody" and "Burning Up".
+Rooksby deemed it "as infectious as the plague", while author J. Randy Taraborrelli called it a "festive, infectious anthem" that quickly became a staple of dance clubs across America.
+Robert Matthew-Walker wrote that the song "bears no signs of inexperience" and praised its "memorable" and "immediately appealing" melody.
+Author Lucy O'Brien highlighted its production, citing Fred Zarr's closing piano riff and "bubbling Latin undertow" as key elements of Madonna's early sound.
+Adam Sexton praised its "ineffable charm", describing "Holiday" as a "loping disco ditty"; Mary Cross commended its simplicity and broad appeal, calling it an "excellent addition" to the Madonna album.